dejanvasic85/MediaNamingManager/readme.md

 ### Tv Series File Namer ##

-Do you have episode file names that are incosistent and tools such as [Plex does not recognise it?](https://support.plex.tv/hc/en-us/articles/200220687-Naming-Series-Season-Based-TV-Shows)
+Do you have episode file names that are not cosistent and systems such as [Plex does not recognise it?](https://support.plex.tv/hc/en-us/articles/200220687-Naming-Series-Season-Based-TV-Shows)

 This command will rename your files in a target directory containing all episodes in a single season.